Set up Online Tracking

 6. Tracking: The Tracker's location should soon start showing on the map as a yellow dot.

-Here's a guide to the screen options (although note that it is being regularly updated so may differ slightly) - typically hovering over an option will tell you what it does:
+Here's a guide to the options (although note that it is being regularly updated so may differ slightly) - typically hovering over an option will tell you what it does:

-1. Map/Live Location view
+1. Main unit view

-3. Notifications (e.g. alerts)
+5. Notifications (geofence alerts)

 More Useful Information